 Think of it logically —

 We would not be comfortable with doing something- had we not at some point in our life overcome the path of least resistance.
-When we first did those things (created those experiences), they were new to us then, and we probably were not comfortable doing it at first.
+When we first did those things (created those experiences), they were new to us then.
+We probably were not comfortable doing it at first.
 But then those experiences became part of us – our new normal.
 We grew.

-(Not saying that all new experiences are uncomfortable or challenging – but am referring to those things which you feel in your gut to be uncomfortable or challenging)
+(Not saying that all new experiences are uncomfortable or challenging.
+But referring to those things which you feel in your gut to be uncomfortable or challenging)

 So it’s the same thing going forward in life.
-While we get older and become more “set in our ways”, it becomes more difficult to overcome the path of least resistance because we have built up quite a comfortable cocoon and comfort zone around us.
+While we get older and become more “set in our ways”, it becomes more difficult to overcome the path of least resistance.
+Why?
+Because we have built up quite a comfortable cocoon and comfort zone around us.

 Break out of your comfort zone.
 Try something new.